How to Buy Land Next to Your Property

 You can start by going through any adjoining registered titles to look for clues on who might own it.
 There is a chance that someone owned the whole area previously and could have sold on some of it and kept the rest.

 Your next step could be to check the Electoral role with the local council if you are trying to purchase an abandoned property rather than land.
-This would show the last person registered to vote from that property, but that does not mean they owned the property.
-You can’t do this online as you need a name to search the Electoral Role online.
+This would show the last person who was registered to vote from that property, but that does not mean they owned the property.
+You can’t do this online though because you need a name to search the Electoral Role online.

 Your last port of call is the neighbours as they may have valuable information on who owned the land or lived in the property you are trying to track down.
 Older residents who’ve lived in the area for many years could be really helpful in your quest to discover the owner and you’ll probably be surprised how long some people have been in the area.